enmann/command-line/sections/glossary.md

 ### Synonyms for the command line

 *bash* - the programming language used in the command line.
 (Yes, we tricked you, you're already programming!)
-Short for "Born Again SHell," for reasons people on the internet will happily tell you about.
+Short for "Born Again SHell," for reasons people on the internet will happily tell you about that.

 *the terminal* - Particularly used to refer to the command line on OSX.
 This term made more sense when universities used mainframes and every computer was only a terminal.